groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/delete/docx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Enhance Document Security with Signature Tools"
+  title: "Enhance document security with signature tools"
   description: "GroupDocs.Signature for Node.js via Java is specifically crafted to streamline the signing and management of business file formats, allowing you to add, edit, verify, or remove signatures with precision."
   image: "/img/signature/features_delete.webp" # 500x500 px
-  image_description: "Explore the Comprehensive Capabilities of GroupDocs.Signature"
+  image_description: "Explore the comprehensive capabilities of GroupDocs.Signature"
   features:
     # feature loop
-    - title: "Comprehensive Document Signing"
+    - title: "Document signing"
       content: "Add text, image, barcode, QR code, or stamp signatures to any page of supported documents effortlessly.
 Utilize hidden metadata like EXIF in images, or secure document integrity with digital certificates to prevent unauthorized modifications."

     # feature loop
-    - title: "Signature Search and Validation"
+    - title: "Signature search and validation"
       content: "Our tools enable thorough verification of document signatures, ensuring their authenticity.
 Perform comprehensive searches to retrieve all signatures within your documents, enhancing document control."

     # feature loop
-    - title: "Edit Existing Signatures"
+    - title: "Edit existing signatures"
       content: "Easily modify previously added signatures by adjusting text, altering position, or changing colors to meet your specific requirements."

     # feature loop
-    - title: "Remove Unwanted Signatures"
+    - title: "Remove unwanted signatures"
       content: "With full CRUD capabilities, our solution enables the efficient deletion of a wide range of signature types from your documents, ensuring flexibility and control."

   code_samples:
     # code sample loop
-    - title: "Remove All QR-Code Signatures"
+    - title: "Remove all QR-code signatures"
       content: |
         Learn the procedure to eliminate all QR-code signatures embedded in a document.
         {{< landing/code title="JavaScript">}}